romanthapa8848/notesfinity/content/notes/neb/chemistry11/organic/hydrocarbons/unsaturated-hydrocarbons/alkynes.md

 ### 4. How is iodoform used in the preparation of alkynes?
 Iodoform reacts similarly to chloroform but is more reactive, facilitating the formation of alkynes from methyl ketones in the presence of a strong base.

+### 5. What are the conditions required for the preparation of alkynes using dehydrogenation?
+Dehydrogenation requires the presence of a catalyst such as **platinum (Pt)** or **nickel (Ni)** and often heat to remove hydrogen atoms from alkenes, forming alkynes.

+### 6. Can alkynes be prepared directly from hydrocarbons?
+Yes, alkynes can be prepared directly from hydrocarbons by strong heating in the presence of a catalyst.

+### 7. What is the main difference between chloroform and iodoform in the haloform reaction?
+**Iodoform** is more reactive than **chloroform** and is often used in industrial-scale alkyne production.

+### 8. Can alkynes be synthesized from alkanes?
+Yes, alkynes can be synthesized from alkanes, but the process is usually more complex and requires harsher conditions compared to alkenes.

+### 9. What is the role of the strong base in the preparation of alkynes from 1,2-dibromoethane?
+The strong base, like **KOH** or **NaNH₂**, removes halogen atoms (HX), creating a triple bond and forming an alkyne.

+### 10. What type of reaction occurs during the preparation of alkynes from methyl ketones?
+The reaction is a **haloform reaction**, where the methyl ketone reacts with chloroform or iodoform in the presence of a base, leading to the formation of an alkyne.

 ---

 ## MCQs